broomcms/defiant/README.md

 The docker setup is composed of 2 containers in a defiant network.
 One for the nginx server and one for the php8 setup.

-You can also upload the files with (*) in the project files description to your server public directory
+You can also upload the files with (*) in the project files description to your servers public directory (Ex: public_html)

 ![image](https://user-images.githubusercontent.com/63425041/149439833-b8c5e58b-95cc-4b12-b49f-4473c0be7114.png)

+## Solution

     // Retreive the text content
     $txt = file_get_contents('text.txt');

     // Retreive all string that starts with [ and ends with ] preg_match_all("|\[(.*)\]|U","$txt",$out, PREG_PATTERN_ORDER);

-## Results

     (
         [0] => Array